eGenix/egenix-pyrun/README.md

 ## Build Dependencies

-The following development packages need to be installed on the build system in addition to the compiler suite (names could be slightly different for your system):
+The following development packages need to be installed on the build system in addition to the compiler suite.
+The  names could be slightly different for your system:

-- libbz2-devel
+- libbz2-devel / libbz2-dev
-- sqlite3-devel
+- sqlite3-devel / libsqlite3-dev
-- openssl-devel
+- openssl-devel / libssl-dev
-- zlib-devel
+- zlib-devel / zlib1g-dev
-- upx
+- upx / upx-ucl

 The tests need a few extra libs:

-- libxml2-devel
+- libxml2-devel /libxml2-dev
-- libxslt-devel
+- libxslt-devel / libxslt-dev

 If you want to get some extra compression, you can download the latest upx version available on [executable compressor upx](https://upx.github.io/).
+The OS packages for upx often lag behind.

 ## Building